ryankirkman/ryankirkman.github.com/_posts/2013-01-31-activity-based-authorization.md

 # {{page.title}}

 Activity based authorization is an amazing concept.
 It can save you a lot of work, and significantly increase the flexibility of your authorization system.
-Imagine data driven authorization: fully configurable authentication without changing any source code.
+Imagine data driven authorization: fully configurable without changing any source code.
 To get a better understanding of the concept, [read this first](http://lostechies.com/derickbailey/2011/05/24/dont-do-role-based-authorization-checks-do-activity-based-checks/ "Don’t Do Role-Based Authorization Checks; Do Activity-Based Checks").

 ### Three things are required to successfully implement activity based authorization: